 $5 million, 2012–2019

 Australia provides support to strengthen groundwater management in Mongolia’s south through a partnership with the World Bank.
 Delivered as part of the World Bank’s Mining Infrastructure Investment Support Project, the investment strengthens the capacity of Mongolian authorities to manage non-renewable groundwater resources.
-This will be achieved by piloting new institutional structures for groundwater management in three provincial capitals and by strengthening the Mongolian Water Authority’s ability to monitor groundwater.
+New institutional structures for groundwater management are being piloted in three provincial capitals and by strengthening the Mongolian Water Authority’s ability to monitor groundwater.

 World Bank Mongolia – Mining Infrastructure Investment Support Project